 Gluggagægir was looking through windows to see what he could steal.

-Gáttaþefur was using his big nose to sniff local Christmas pie called laufabrauð.
+Gáttaþefur was using his big nose to sniff a local Christmas pie called laufabrauð.

 Ketkrókur was using a hook to steal meat.